Crashlens/crashlens_detector/README.md

 ---

-## 4. Running CrashLens
+## 4. Running Crashens Detector

-You can run CrashLens via Poetry or as a Python module:
+You can run Crashens Detector via Poetry or as a Python module:

 ### Basic Scan (from file)
 ```sh